Payment Policy

 All personal details are confidential and only shared with appropriate parties if necessary such as exam societies.
 If you terminate classes your data will no longer be stored and be safely disposed of.

 In the event of an evacuation of the building students in the hall will be immediately escorted out of the nearest fire exit by the teacher on the sound of the alarm and we will assemble outside.
-Everyone in the building should quickly evacuate including parents/guardians.
-Everyone who steps foot in the hall should make themselves familiar of fire exits.

 In the event of an emergency first aid will be administered by a first aider.
 Parents/guardians and in extreme cases an ambulance will be contacted if necessary.